Building a Personal Website - Part 1: Using Lume

 Default Data

 Lume also has a way to define directory-level default variable values, so that we don't need to include the layout line for every file.
-This way, you don't risk forgetting to update the layout line everywhere if you rename the layout file.
-We can do this by creating a file named _data.yml in the directory that we want to apply the defaults in.
+We can do this by creating a file named _data.yml in the directory that we want to apply the defaults to.
 Let's create src/_data.yml:

 layout: main.html.vto